intershop/helm-charts/charts/pwa/README.md

         kind: HelmRepository
         name: ish-helm-charts
         namespace: flux-system
-  # in case of multiple pwa instances will be deployed into the given environment namespace, a postfix need to be added the
+  # in case multiple pwa instances will be deployed into the given environment namespace, a postfix has to be added to the
   # release name (i.e. pwa-$ENVIRONMENT-01 or pwa-$ENVIRONMENT-edit)
   releaseName: ${namespace}
   targetNamespace: ${namespace}